miocr/PhonebookImport/README.md

 ## Version: 1.0

 ## Terms
-**IGT API** - Application Programming Interface for IGT terminals
+**eTip API** - Application Programming Interface for IGT terminals
-**IGT API server** - Server, which allows to communicate with IGT terminals via defined web api interface (IGT API)
-**SharedSecret** - Configurable value on IGT API server  and client
+**eTip API server** - Server, which allows to communicate with IGT terminals via defined web api interface **SharedSecret** - Configurable value on API server

 ## Communication framework
 IGT API is based on REST architecture.
 It is a way to easily create, read, edit or delete information from a server using simple HTTP call.